Traditional Chinese Recipes For Lunar New Year

 Braised fish is a comforting and hearty dish that is often enjoyed during Lunar New Year.
 The fish is slowly simmered in a flavorful broth until tender, resulting in a melt-in-your-mouth texture.
 The broth is typically made with soy sauce, ginger, garlic, and various aromatic spices, infusing the fish with a rich and savory flavor.
 Vegetables such as mushrooms and bok choy are often added to enhance the taste and provide an additional nutritional boost.
 Braised fish is a dish that symbolizes abundance and prosperity, making it a staple on the Lunar New Year menu.

-See also Chinese Minced Pork Recipes
+See also Chinese Radish Cake Recipes

 Noodles